 Trackr Find My Phone

-We've all been there, frantically trying to find your lost phone with no friends around to let you call it off their handset.
+We've all been there, frantically trying to find your lost phone with no friends around to let you call it from their handset.
 Don't worry though, set your phone up with Trackr, and the next time you misplace it, you can just ask Alexa to help you find it.

 This is the future.
 Your speaker talks to you, and a robot inside orders your pizza, magic.
 What's not so magic though is that we're all still washing our own clothes.
 Wait, Alexa can handle that too?
 Amazing.
 Download the Laundrapp skill and you can ask the service to come collect your dirty wares.
 Heading out?
 Fine, just schedule a pick up for the morning.